ZhuangLab/Epigenomic_MERFISH/README.md

 5) Layer specific quantification
 6) Region specific quantification
 7) Clustering algorithm by spatial distribution
-8) Generate tissue mosaic for all decoded spots in embryonic tissues
+8) Tissue mosaic generation for all decoded spots in embryonic tissues

-All the code is written in Matlab.
+All the codes are written in Matlab.